jimmajure/CarND-Behavioral-Cloning/README.md

 The model that I am submitting is based on a implementation of the model in the NVIDIA paper, End to End Learning for Self-Driving Cars.
 The Keras model summary is provided in Listing 1, below.

-The core model included the following layers:
+The core model described in the NVIDIA paper included the following layers:

 1. 3 5x5 convolution layers
 1. 2 3x3 convolution layers